tcmarino8/Fish-Zooplankton-Risk-Explorer/ReadMe.md

 ### Phenology of Risk
-Monthly critical decline risk for each fish species by region.
+This visualizes how the probability of a critical population decline (≥90% drop) changes month by month for each fish species across estuarine regions.

 - Points scale by the percentage of annual catch
 - Saturated colors = high-abundance months (80% annual catch window)
 - Desaturated colors = low-abundance months